 How do your interests directly connect with Cornell Engineering?
 If you have an intended major, what draws you to that department at Cornell Engineering?
 If you are unsure what specific engineering field you would like to study, describe how your general interest in engineering most directly connects with Cornell Engineering.
 It may be helpful to concentrate on one or two things that you are most excited about.
 (250 words)

 Computers and I, we seem to have a similar predilection for straightforward, methodical, literal language.
-As a result, I thoroughly enjoyed learning computer languages.
 Through years of computer lessons, I’ve found joy and motivation through communicating with these marvelous machines.
-I’ve discovered their limitless potential as efficient and indefatigable machines, just that their capabilities are limited to the skills of the programmer.
-This inspired me to study programming to nurture those computers into something big, capable of changing the world for the better.
+I’ve realized their limitless potential as efficient and indefatigable machines, their capabilities limited only by the skills of the programmer.
+This inspired me to study programming to nurture those computers into something capable of changing the world for the better.

-To do so, I believe that I would require not just an abundance of knowledge, but a chance to implement those knowledge into real-life projects.
-I believe that Cornell Engineering would be the best place for me since it not only provides prestigious courses taught by esteemed professors like Jon Kleinberg and Kavita Bala, but it also provides practical opportunities to collaborate on projects with peers and faculties.
-I intend to expand my connections, placing myself in a positive community of engineers with similar interests, and attain a deeper understanding of computer language through working on real projects by participating in Cornell’s Big Red Hacks and being a part of the Cornell AppDev.
+To realize this, I believe that I would require not just an abundance of knowledge, but an opportunity to implement that knowledge into real-life projects within a positive community.
+I believe that Cornell Engineering would be the best place to do so.
+Not only does it offer prestigious courses taught by esteemed professors like Jon Kleinberg and Kavita Bala, Cornell Engineering also provides practical opportunities to collaborate on projects with peers and faculties.
+Participating in Cornell’s Big Red Hacks and being a part of the Cornell AppDev will help me attain a deeper understanding of computer language through working on various projects.

-I also aspire to start my own technological start-up in the future, hence looking forward to participating in Cornell’s SENSE and 3 Day Startup program to hone my entrepreneurial skills and perhaps meet some future partners along the way.
+I also aspire to build my own technological start-up in the future, hence looking forward to participating in Cornell’s SENSE and 3 Day Startup program to hone my entrepreneurial skills and perhaps meet some future business partners along the way.
 Through these programs, I would get my start-up mentored by successful professors and entrepreneurs whilst exposing myself to great ideas of the other participants that might inspire my own.

+Hi Samuel!

+You’re going in the right direction here, but this draft does not yet answer the prompt to the depth that it is asking.
+The prompt makes it clear that you want to talk about your specific engineering interests and how they are specifically related to Cornell Engineering.
+Right now, you only talk about being passionate about programming and using it to “change the world” in vague, generic terms.

+Considering the limited word count, I would make the first paragraph much more straightforward and in depth.
+What areas of programming are you interested in?
+What are your specific career goals in this area?

+Then, in the second paragraph, you want to elaborate on the courses and programs you mention and tell us how they will help you achieve the goals you’ve previously mentioned.

+Once you’ve elaborated on these things, I have a feeling you’ll only have space for a short sentence on the entrepreneurial stuff (which is fine, since it’s not engineering-related).
+You want to make sure you conclude by telling us again how Cornell Engineering is the right place for you.

+Good luck!

+Chiara

 Prompt 2